You probably know just how important it is to put your music online. This is an essential step to becoming a successful artist.

-- Request access to the Spotify for Artists and verify who you are by going to your social media accounts associated with the project.
+- Request access to Spotify for Artists and verify who you are by going to your social media accounts associated with the project.

 This process seems more complicated than it actually is.
 It generally takes between 2 and 6 weeks to get verified, though this time frame does vary between every case.

 Claiming your profile not only makes you look more professional because you get the verification mark next to your name, but this is also essential for branding and marketing purposes.
-With the Artist Account, you can gain access to all of the tools that Spotify offers artists, including discovering who your audience is and other important analytics.
+With the Artist Account, you can access all of the tools that Spotify offers artists, including discovering who your audience is and other important analytics.